-8.2 Xensation® 3D
+8.2 Xensation® Cover

-Xensation® 3D is a chemically strengthened lithium aluminosilicate glass that offers an outstanding level of mechanical impact and bending strength, as well as high resistance to scratches.
-The low transformation point of Xensation® 3D allows thermal bending in the temperature range of ordinary soda-lime glass.
-This specialty glass has been designed to achieve strength performance levels ideally suited to tough applications - from smartphone to rugged displays to automotive applications to safety glazing.
+Xensation® Cover is a floated aluminosilicate glass that offers an outstanding level of mechanical impact and bending strength, as well as high resistance to scratches.
+This specialty glass has been designed for highly efficient chemical strengthening to achieve strength performance levels ideally suited for cover glass protecting touch screen devices, as well as protective and ruggedized light-weight glazing solutions.

-The unique glass composition combined with more than 130 years' experience in making specialty glass results in one of the most robust and reliable cover glass available today.
+The unique glass composition of Xensation® Cover results in the most robust and reliable cover glass available on the market today.